-The L9310 electronic line interface and line access circuit (LILAC) provides all the functions that are necessary to interface a codec to the tip and ring of a subscriber loop, integrating the battery feed and ringing access relay and line test access in one low-power, low-cost package.
+The L9313 electronic line interface and line access circuit (LILAC) provides all the functions that are necessary to interface a codec to the tip and ring of a subscriber loop, integrating the battery feed and ringing access relay in one low-power, low-cost package.

-The L9310 requires a 5 V and battery supply to operate.
+The L9313 requires a 5 V and battery supply to operate.
 Included is an automatic battery switch.
-The battery feed offers forward and reverse battery, on-hook transmission, ground start, ground key, and meter pulse operational modes.
+The battery feed offers forward and reverse battery, on-hook transmission, and ground start operational modes.
 It also has a low-power scan and a disconnect mode.